A Study on Self Worth: Yxng Dxnzl

 A Study on Self Worth: Yxng Denzel (commonly shortened to Yxng Denzel or Yung Denzel) is the fourth studio album by Nigerian rapper M.I Abaga.
 It was released on August 24, 2018, by Chocolate City.
 The album features guest appearances from Tay Iwar, Cina Soul, Lorraine Chia, Odunsi the Engine, Lady Donli, Niyola and PatricKxxLee.
 Its production was handled by M.I, Tay Iwar, Chopstix, Major Bangz, TMXO, Doz, G Clef, Chillz, GMK and PatricKxxLee.
-Yung Denzel addresses topics such as depression, mental health, disloyalty and cultural repression.
-It explores themes of self-introspection, self-doubt and reassurance.
-The album was nominated for Best Rap Album at The Headies 2019.
+Yung Denzel explores themes of self-introspection, self-doubt and reassurance; it also addresses topics such as depression, mental health, disloyalty and cultural repression.
+The album received positive reviews from music critics and was nominated for Best Rap Album at The Headies 2019.